 2011 The New York premiere of David Adjmi's funny and savage portrait of civilized life, Elective Affinities, opens Off-Broadway.
 Starring Zoe Caldwell as witty octogenarian Alice Hauptmann, the site-specific production is performed in a townhouse on Manhattan's Upper East Side where an audience of 30 is served tea and sandwiches before being invited to join Caldwell in an intimate sitting room for the play.

-2012 Patti LuPone and Debra Winger debate faith, politics, persecution and redemption in the world premiere of David Mamet's two-woman drama The Anarchist, opening at the John Golden Theatre.
+2012 Patti LuPone and Debra Winger debate faith, politics, persecution, and redemption in the world premiere of David Mamet's The Anarchist, opening at the John Golden Theatre.
 Critics do not warm to the 70-minute work that casts LuPone as an inmate serving a life sentence and Winger as the woman who must determine whether she is fit for parole, and it closes after 17 performances.